Equinox (comics): Fictional character biography

 Equinox returns in the All-New, All-Different Marvel when he is brainwashed by Kang the Conqueror's splintered half Mister Gryphon to attack the Avengers.
-Mister Gryphon creates multiple temporal replicas of Equinox by having his future selves aid him in his assault.
+Gryphon creates multiple temporal replicas of Equinox by having his future selves aid him in his assault.
 However, he is defeated when Spider-Man pretends to be under Kang's influence so that he can identify the earliest version of Equinox present.
-Once he has confirmed which Equinox was the only one surprised at his conversion, Spider-Man knocks out that version of Equinox, eliminating all the future Equinoxes as well.
+Spider-Man knocks out the present-day version of Equinox, erasing his alternate selves from existence.